hibtc/cpymad/doc/installation/unix.rst

 can easily delete the ``build`` directory and restart if anything goes wrong.
 The basic process looks as follows::

-    cd MAD-X
+    mkdir MAD-X/build
-    mkdir build && cd build
+    cd MAD-X/build

     cmake .. \
         -DMADX_ONLINE=OFF \
         -DMADX_INSTALL_DOC=OFF \
-        -DCMAKE_INSTALL_PREFIX=../install \
+        -DCMAKE_INSTALL_PREFIX=../dist \
         -DCMAKE_C_FLAGS="-fvisibility=hidden"

-    make && make install
+    make install

-Here, we have turned off the online model, documentation files and, more importantly, have used a custom installation prefix to prevent cmake from installing MAD-X to a system directory (which would require root privileges, and may be harder to remove completely).
+Here we have specified a custom installation prefix to prevent cmake from installing MAD-X to a system directory (which would require root privileges, and may be harder to remove completely).
 The last argument prevents a class of crashes due to symbol collisions with other subsystems such as the C standard